elo-enterprises/k8s-tools/README.md

 ```

-Skip to the sections describing the [Make/Compose bridge](#makecompose-bridge) and [Container Dispatch](#container-dispatch) for more details.

 ---------------------------------------------------------------

 ## compose.mk

 *`compose.mk`* includes macros which can **[build a bridge between docker-compose services and make-targets](#makecompose-bridge)** at the same time as it provides a [**minimum viable pattern for container-dispatch.**](#container-dispatch)

-The main macro is called *`compose.import`*, which can be used/included from any Makefile, used with any compose file, and used with *multiple* compose files (more on that later).
+The main macro is called *`compose.import`*, which can be used/included from any Makefile, used with any compose file, and [used with *multiple* compose files](#multiple-compose-files).

 If you prefer to learn from examples, you might want to just [get started](#makecompose-bridge) or skip to the main [cluster automation demo](#demo-cluster-automation).
 If you're the type that needs to hear the motivation first, read on in the next section.